zibhub/GNDMS/installation-guide/index.md

    * Download and install required software dependencies into `$GLOBUS_LOCATION/lib`.

-     * Please consult `$GNDMS_SOURCE/doc/licensing` for details on licensing conditions of 3rd party software components used by the GNDMS package.**
+     **Please consult `$GNDMS_SOURCE/doc/licensing` for details on licensing conditions of 3rd party software components used by the GNDMS package**

    * Build API Documentation (Javadocs) in `$GNDMS_SOURCE/doc/api`
    * and finally install the globus packages (gar-files)